dineshdin99/dineshdin99/README.md

 - 💬 Ask me about:
 -
 - How you have done your projects?
+- what analysis have you done so far?
 -
 - What are the challenges you have faced while doing the projects?
 -